in association with Music’Halle – l’École des Musiques Vivaces and the Université Toulouse – Jean Jaurès

 - employment law, copyright law and status of performance musicians

-- devising art projects as part of cultural events and festivals (Siestes Électroniques, Passe ton Bach d’Abord, Toulouse les Orgues, Jazz in Marciac, Avant-Mardi, Music’Halle, etc.).
+- devising art projects as part of cultural events and festivals (Siestes Électroniques, Passe ton Bach d’Abord, Toulouse les Orgues, Jazz in Marciac, Octopus network of contemporary music, Music’Halle, etc.).

 - individual classes,